Blaiski/Grappl/README.md

 ---

-✴️We extend our grattitude to [AUT Ventures](https://ventures.aut.ac.nz)for their invaluable support and incubation of innovation.
+✴️We extend our grattitude to [AUT Ventures](https://ventures.aut.ac.nz) for their invaluable support and incubation of innovation.